 Special Community Benefits District - The London Towne Property Owners’ Association, Inc. is a Special Community Benefit District.
 We were designated a special assessment area by the Maryland General Assembly in 1939 and designated a Special Community Benefit District in 1965.
 Special Community Benefit Districts (SCBD), like ours, are formed for a variety of purposes for which SCBD's fund themselves for public benefits that they would not otherwise receive.
 Purposes for forming into an SCBD include: to maintain community owned property or private roads, to offer special security or police protection, to improve community facilities, or to have certain insect or pest control programs.

-If you were to read the LTPOA charter, written in 1932 when the Association was formed, you would see that the original trustees named three purposes for having this Association: To own, maintain, improve, beautify and keep the beaches, parks and public buildings and structures, and to maintain, improve and beautify the streets, roads and avenues at Woodland Beach; To own, operate and maintain at Woodland Beach, a club or community house for social, civic, and recreational purposes; To promote and protect the rights and interests of the property owners at Woodland Beach.
+If you were to read the LTPOA charter, written in 1932 when the Association was formed, you would see that the original trustees named three purposes for having this Association: To own, maintain, improve, beautify and keep the beaches, parks and public buildings and structures, and to maintain, improve and beautify the streets, roads and avenues at Woodland Beach; To own, operate and maintain at Woodland Beach, a clubhouse for social and recreational purposes; To promote and protect the rights and interests of the property owners at Woodland Beach.

 In each SCBD, the community members determine a tax rate to produce the revenue necessary to fund the benefits they desire for the coming year.
 As property owners, we are taxing ourselves to fund the particular benefits for which our Association was formed.
 We tell the County what tax rate to collect and they do it, in conjunction with any other County taxes they levy.
 That is the source of funds for our Association.
 In March, 2005, our property owners voted to levy an assessment of $50 per lot per year to fund the Association for the fiscal year 2006.
 Again in April 2010, our property owners voted to increase the per lot assessment to $80 per lot per year for the 2011 fiscal year.
 The $80 per lot continues through 2018.
 The budget is established by the Board based on the assessed amount of revenue.